GKD Creates a Provocative Stainless-Steel Sunscreen that Envelopes and Protects a Glass-clad Research Library

 Worth the Wait

-Architectural Firm Rowland Design was originally contacted by the Liberty Fund to renovate its previous library.
-Located in a shared commercial office building, the space was a source of pride for the organization.
-As a research entity, the library held a set of valuable first-edition books and additional materials used by scholarly fellows at the Fund.
+Architectural Firm Rowland Design was originally contacted by the Liberty Fund to renovate its library.
+Located in a shared commercial office building, the library was a source of pride for the organization.
+As a research entity, the library held valuable first-edition books and additional materials used by scholarly fellows at the Fund.

 However, the economic downturn in 2008 forced plans to be put on hold.
 As the economy rebounded, the Liberty Fund and Roland Design decided to go in the direction of building a new headquarters.
 “Investing in its own structure made better financial sense,” said Eric J. Rowland, AIA, LEED AP.

 “We revisited the program and outlined the general requirements for the building, followed by a site search.
 While Liberty Fund originally sought to find a wooded, isolated site, they ultimately chose an 8-acre site adjacent to a well-traveled highway.
 This is beneficial as the building façade we created commands a lot of physical presence and interest,” he added.

 By working with GKD’s expert team of in-house designers, fabricators and installers, Rowland Design and the Liberty Fund were able to brainstorm and design 30 stainless steel metal fabric panels.
 They came up with the idea of building a giant timeline that tracked the concept of liberty over thousands of years.

 “With a name like Liberty Fund, people think the organization is an insurance agency,” said Rowland.
 “Our clients wanted to become better known for what they do, and the façade shows this off.
 The board of the Fund was intrigued with the idea of taking the timeline and giving it a second life.”

 The installation was also necessary to protect the precious books from the setting sun to the west and add visual intrigue to passersby on the highway.
 “We wanted to reverse this and make it visible on the exterior of the building,” said Rowland.